 Surrey Fest Downtown is a free one-day community festival that includes live entertainment and family-friendly activities at Holland Park.

 Surrey Fest Community Festival

 Previously known as the Whalley Community festival, the event is a medium-sized affair and attracts about 4000 or so attendees in years with good weather.
 In 2020 the event was going to celebrate its 22nd year on June 22nd, but then couldn’t because of the coronavirus.
 It is scheduled to take place on June 19th in 2021.

 What to Expect

 At Surrey Fest Downtown each year there are a small number of food and market vendor stalls, community organization informational booths, a silent auction and live performances.

 In total, over four dozen businesses and other local groups usually participate and have a presence at the event, representing everything from credit unions, church groups, artists and non-profit organizations like Girl Guides and Crime Stoppers.

 If you want to learn about the local community and organizations in it, Surrey Fest Downtown at Holland Park is a good place to go.

 Surrey Fest Downtown is a fairly simple and low-key affair for the most part, but it does offer great live entertainment at specific times.
-Highlights of the 2018 performance lineup are listed below.
-The 2019 lineup will be similar.
+Highlights of the 2019 performance lineup are listed below to give an idea of what to expect in 2021:

 (Note: Times and details were subject to change.)

 - 11:00 am – Opening Welcome

 - 11:30 am – Zumba Class

 - 2:15 pm – Sun Hang Do Martial Arts Performance

 - 3:00 pm – Reckless